Montana-Media-Arts/340-interactive-arts-1/Projects/Documentation_and_Response/readme.md

 #### Images and Such

-You should include images, sketches, etc, from your collected documentation in your paper.
+You should include images, sketches, etc., from your collected documentation in your paper.
 These resources should be referenced in the text of the paper.
 Use the documentation you collected to drive the paper itself.

 ## Video Documentation

-We will add information about video documentation for Projects 2 & 3.
+Video documentation should offer viewers a complete sense of your project without ever having experienced it in person.
+This means that it should include video of the project during presentations, as well descriptive elements, such as voice-overs, build/process shots, or artistic goals.

+You should take care to capture audio through high-fidelity means.
+This may require a multi-channel recording of the project with multiple microphones, as well as D/I feeds.
+Where appropriate, this may need to be synced with video documentation.
+Video documentation may also be best captured using multiple cameras.

+These multiple captures of the piece, during presentation and throughout the development process, should be edited in post, with software such as Final Cut X or Adobe Premiere.